-Originally published on Agency Checklists on October 27, 2020.
+Originally published on Agency Checklists, a regular newsletter for independent agents in Massachusetts on October 27, 2020.

 Working exclusively with independent agencies was an obvious choice for us when we started Surround, but many of our entrepreneurial peers didn’t think it was so obvious.
 Didn’t we know that direct-to-consumer was the only way to sell our digital product?

 We know better.
 And you know better.
 Independent agents are increasingly combining a powerful digital presence with the personalized service that has always appealed to clients.

 Surround’s web presence needs to be a continuation of our agency partners’ presence for our target clients, so we figured out how to build out our quote landing pages, licensable content, and social media campaigns in part by looking at what you’re doing on the web.
 Where do we “catch” the prospect from you or for you, and how do we hand them back?
 To do this, we analyzed over 100 agency websites and social media accounts here in the Bay State.
 What we discovered is that many agencies have built sophisticated digital presences.

 We also saw some easy steps that many agencies haven’t taken that could turn off a prospect or client.
 In the spirit of Agency Checklists, here’s a punch list of four changes your agency can make this weekend to improve your online presence.